-Barack Obama is TIME's 'Person of the Year'
+Barack Obama has again been chosen as TIME's 'Person of the Year'.

 From the profile:

 Ever since the campaign computers started raising the odds of victory from near even to something like surefire, Obama had been thinking a lot about what it meant to win without the lightning-in-a-bottle quality of that first national campaign.
 The Obama effect was not ephemeral anymore, no longer reducible to what had once been mocked as “that hopey-changey stuff.”
 It could be measured — in wars stopped and started; industries saved, restructured or reregulated; tax cuts extended; debt levels inflated; terrorists killed; the health-insurance system reimagined; and gay service members who could walk in uniform with their partners.
 It could be seen in the new faces who waited hours to vote and in the new ways campaigns are run.
 America debated and decided this year: history would not record Obama’s presidency as a fluke….

 …When he talks about the campaign, he likes to think about the generational shift the country is going through on topics like gay marriage — an issue on which he lagged, only to reverse himself last spring.
 He connects it to the optimism he felt as a young man, the same thing he always talks about with staff in the limo or on the plane after visits with campaign volunteers.
 “The arc of the moral universe is long, but it bends toward justice,” reads one of the quotes stitched into his new Oval Office rug — an old abolitionist cry that Martin Luther King Jr. repurposed while marching on Selma, Ala.
 Obama believes in that, and he believes he is more than just a bit player in the transition.
 “I do think that my eight years as President, reflecting those values and giving voice to those values, help to validate or solidify that transformation,” he says, “and I think that’s a good thing for the country.”

 TIME chose photographer Nadav Kander to take the President's portrait: